 The Rochester Curling Club is committed to providing all members a friendly, safe, and positive environment free from offensive behavior.
 Unsportsmanlike conduct and bullying are unacceptable and detrimental to the Club and the sport of Curling.
-It is important for all our members to live on the ice and in the Warm Room by the Spirit of Curling motto.
+It is important for all our members to live by the Spirit of Curling both on the ice and in the warm room.

 Members of the Rochester Curling Club represent themselves, their team(s), and the Club as a whole.
 At both home and out-of-town events members are expected to act in a manner that positively reflects upon the organization.
+Please refer to the club Code of Conduct (located on the members' homepage of the club website) for more details.